roberto-a-uribe/Google-Workspace-Demo/README.md

 # Google-Workspace-Demo

-In this portfolio, I showcase my personal Google Workspace tenant and the full setup and management of the BTWORX.NET domain.
+## In this portfolio, I will showcase my personal Google Workspace tenant and the full setup and management of the BTWORX.NET domain which setup using Squarespace hosting.

 1) Initial Setup Stages